Drift Fishing For Steelhead: Best Methods, Set-ups And Baits

 Lead For Steelhead Drift Fishing

 For steelhead fishing, there are various ways to hook up your lead.
 First, ensure the lead is straight to avoid line twists and bottom hang-ups.
-Otherwise, it will twirl in the current, you should also hook your lead on with a snap swivel or 3-way swivel.
+Otherwise, it will twirl in the current.
+You should also hook your lead on with a snap swivel or 3-way swivel.

 Pencil Lead